 Exercise 5.23.
-Define factorial using intsto.
+Define factorial (from Example 4.1) using intsto.

 5.5 Lists of Lists

 The elements of a List can be any datatype, including, of course, other Lists.
 In defining procedures that operate on Lists of Lists, we often use more than one recursive call when we need to go inside the inner Lists.